...

 Why is it that most people die without a will?

-When I made that statement earlier that most people in our country and state die without a will that may have caught some of you by surprise.
-To understand why this is the problem we also need to discuss why it is that people die without a will.
-Above all else, passing away without a will causes you to not take advantage of your rights and privileges under the law to determine how your property is distributed upon your death.
-This is a huge disadvantage to put yourself in and can be a completely unforced error.
+When I made that statement earlier, that most people in our country and state die without a will, that may have caught some of you by surprise.
+To understand why this is a problem, we also need to discuss why it is that people die without a will.
+Passing away without a will prevents you from exercising your rights to decide how your property will be distributed after your death.
+This situation places you at a significant disadvantage and is an entirely avoidable mistake.
 It’s not as if there is someone or something out there that is actively preventing you from drafting a wheel.
 Rather, no one out there is trying to prevent you from drafting your will.
 It is only what I’m doing that prevents you from getting well drafted.

 One of the major reasons why I observed people not having a will is that they do not own much property.
-You may think that because you don’t own much property that it is not important for you to have a will.
-However, I can tell you that there are specific reasons why every person reading this blog post needs to have a will regardless of how much property they own.
+You may think that because you don’t own much property, it is not important for you to have a will.
+However, I can tell you that there are specific reasons why every person reading this blog post needs to have a will, regardless of how much property they own.

-For one, if you have a will in place you can put into practice certain provisions on who should take care of your children upon your passing.
-This is a much more advantageous position to be in than to have to punt that decision 2A court after your passing.
+For one, if you have a will in place, you can put into practice certain provisions on who should take care of your children upon your passing.
+This is a much more advantageous position to be in than to have to punt that decision to a court after your passing.
 Bear in mind that a court may choose a person that you would not have approved of to control your child’s finances and life in general.

 Another factor to bear in mind when it comes to creating a will is that your estate may grow to some extent between the time of your drafting a will and passing away.
 For example, you may draft a will now while you are still in school or are just beginning out in your career.
-Your income may steadily increase during that time and therefore you may stand 2 have a much larger estate by the time your wheel would go into effect.
-Additionally, you may simply inherit a great deal of money or even when money in a contest or lottery.
+Your income may steadily increase during that time, and therefore, you may stand to have a much larger estate by the time your will goes into effect.
+Additionally, you may simply inherit a great deal of money or even win money in a contest or lottery.

-Unfortunately, you will also find people that simply do not care what happens to their property once they are gone.
-The surprising thing is that some of these people will even be quite wealthy and have spent a fair amount of time accumulating wealth and undergoing proper state planning, saving, and other efforts during their life.
+Unfortunately, you will also find people who simply do not care what happens to their property once they are gone.
+The surprising thing is that some of these people will even be quite wealthy and have spent a fair amount of time accumulating wealth and undergoing proper state planning, saving, and other efforts during their lives.
 However, these people will shrug off any consequences of not having a will by telling you that it is not important what happens to their property after their passing.
-Meanwhile, their families may struggle as a result of their not having a will and not being able to access the property that was accumulated during their lives.
-If this sounds like you I think it would be sensible to consider what effect you’re not having a will could have on your family.
+Meanwhile, their families may struggle because they lack a will, making it difficult to access the property accumulated during their lives.
+If this sounds like you, I think it would be sensible to consider what effect you’re not having a will could have on your family.

 The cost of having a will drafted is something that I have heard many people complain about in the past.
 Ironically, these same people will oftentimes shrug off the potential impacts of their passing away without a will.
 The way I see it, investing in an attorney on a short-term basis to draft a will is about the smartest decision you can make.

-Finally, I want to share with you the reality of drafting a will that involves the amount of time that it takes to prepare for the drafting and get the document onto paper.
+Finally, I want to share with you the reality of drafting a will, which involves the amount of time that it takes to prepare for the drafting and get the document onto paper.
 Without a doubt, to do this right does take some time.
 It involves meeting with an estate planning attorney and working with that lawyer to plan for your passing as best as possible.
-You can gather the information that you will need to draft the will only to find that your lawyer brings up multiple circumstances that you had not even begun to consider.
-This can be frustrating especially when you encounter a problem that is serious but you have not considered much previously.
+You can gather the information that you will need to draft the will, only to find that your lawyer brings up multiple circumstances that you had not even begun to consider.
+This can be frustrating, especially when you encounter a problem that is serious but you have not considered much previously.

 One other issue that I think is relevant to discuss is that talking about your death, your life, and your mortality, in general, is a lot to think about.
-Most of us are not all that comfortable with our mortality and as a result, the drafting of oil of a will is a particularly unpleasant experience.
-With that said, not wanting to think about your mortality is no excuse to not have a well-drafted.
-Part of being an adult is considering what it means 2 live, grow wealth, and eventually die.
+Most of us are not all that comfortable with our mortality, and as a result, the drafting of oil of a will is a particularly unpleasant experience.
+With that said, not wanting to think about your mortality is no excuse to not have a well-drafted will.
+Part of being an adult is considering what it means to live, grow wealth, and eventually die.
 You are doing yourself a disservice by not having a will.
-30 minutes you have dreams and I can’t like

 What are some basic ways that property is distributed without a will?

-Your property that is not handled through the probate process will be divided and distributed according to the laws of intestate succession in Texas.
+Property not handled through the probate process will be divided and distributed according to Texas laws of intestate succession.
 Note that these laws may come into play regardless of whether or not you have a will.
-For example, you may have a will but it may not be valid. in this case, the laws of intestate succession would come into play despite there being a will. if you were to pass away without a will and we’re not married but you did have children or grandchildren then all of your intestate property would pass to these children or grandchildren.
+For example, you may have a will, but it may not be valid.
+In this case, the laws of intestate succession would come into play despite there being a will.
+If you were to pass away without a will, and we’re not married, but you did have children or grandchildren, then all of your intestate property would pass to these children or grandchildren.

-On the other hand, if you were to pass away unmarried and without children but you had parents who survived you then each parent would inherit 1/2 of your estate. if you were to pass away as an unmarried person without a will but did not have descendants or parents then your entire estate would pass to your siblings and their descendants.
-If you find yourself in a position without an immediate family of this type then the estate will be divided into two halves with one half going to your father’s side of the family relatives and the other half going to your mother’s side of the family’s relatives.
+On the other hand, if you were to pass away unmarried and without children, but you had parents who survived you, then each parent would inherit 1/2 of your estate.
+If you were to pass away as an unmarried person without a will, but did not have descendants or parents, then your entire estate would pass to your siblings and their descendants.
+If you lack immediate family, the estate will be split into two halves.
+One half will go to your father’s side of the family, while the other half will go to your mother’s side.

 How can you prepare for your passing regardless of how much property you own?

 One of the important things you can do in life is to have a will.
-This goes without saying but it’s still something that many people disregard in terms of their daily lives. no one is arguing that it is not pleasant to have to think about our mortality and our death in terms of what will happen to our family and our property at the time of our passing.
+This goes without saying, but it’s still something that many people disregard in terms of their daily lives.
+No one is arguing that it is not pleasant to have to think about our mortality and our death in terms of what will happen to our family and our property at the time of our passing.
 Regardless of whether or not you have a will, it is not likely to be a subject that you want to think about very much, if at all.
 The same goes for our families.
-So, while some subjects R going to be brought up more by family this may not be one of them.
+While some topics may come up frequently among families, this might not be one of them.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan